Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Results

 \subsection{Validation of contact prediction}

 As we have seen so far, Boltzmann learning is the only procedure capable to infer correct couplings.
 However, this does not necessarily imply that it is also the method capable of most correct contact predictions.
 Indeed, one cannot give for granted that the exact parameters of the Potts model are correlated with structural contacts.
 We here validate the predictions against a set of crystallographic structures by computing the MCC between the predicted and empirical contacts.
 The general approach used to predict contacts from DCA is to extract the residue pairs with the highest couplings.
-Similarly, contacts can be predicted choosing pairs with the highest mutual information.
+Similarly, contacts can be predicted choosing pairs with the highest mutual information or the lowest E-value provided by R-scape.
 In order to fairly choose the threshold we adopted a cross-validation procedure: the $\overline{MCC}$ of each system is the one corresponding to a score cutoff $\overline{S}$ maximizing the average MCC (Eq.~\ref{thresh}), calculated excluding that system.
 The choice of the threshold for covariance scores of the different models can be generalized to an independent data set, since the optimal threshold has a similar value for all systems (Supporting Information, Table 2 and 3).
+We also tested the more standard procedure of choosing as predictions a given fraction of the length $N$ (Supporting Information, Table 11).
+For R-scape we used the recommended threshold corresponding to an E-value equal to 0.05.

 As a negative control we show the MCC obtained assuming randomly chosen scores.
 In this case, the precision is equal to the number of native contacts ($N_{native}$) over the total number of possible contacts ($\frac{N(N-1)}{2}$) irrespectively of the chosen threshold, whereas the sensitivity is maximized when the threshold is chosen such that all the possible contacts are predicted and is equal to 1.
 The corresponding $MCC$ is thus $\sqrt{\frac{2N_{native}}{N(N-1)}}$.
 Finally, we also computed the cross-validated MCC obtained with a thermodynamic model applied to the sequence associated to each crystallographic structure, by using as scoring the pairing probabilities computed with ViennaRNA \cite{mathews2004incorporating,lorenz2011viennarna}.
 These results do not exploit the covariance information and are thus instructive to assess its importance.